 Hofstra’s Study Abroad program offers a life-changing experience that fosters students’ personal and academic growth.
 Students are challenged in new environments, developing lifelong friendships with new and exciting people from different backgrounds and cultures.
 They gain fluency in foreign languages and earn college credits, all while satisfying major, minor, or distribution requirements.
 Students build their resumes and improve their knowledge of other cultures and international policy.
 Cultivating a global perspective of business, they learn how to communicate comfortably and socialize with people from other parts of the world.

 Students are taught by Guggenheim Fellows and Fulbright scholars; Emmy Award recipients; prize-winning scientists; leaders in business, education, and the health sciences; and knowledgeable and insightful thinkers.
-Hofstra’s 1,161 faculty members, 498 of whom are full-time, are experts in their fields and are dedicated to providing the foundation needed to succeed.
-Hofstra’s faculty affirm the value of education; 92 percent of the full-time faculty hold the highest degree attainable in their fields.
+Hofstra’s faculty members are experts in their fields and are dedicated to providing the foundation needed to succeed.
+Hofstra’s faculty affirm the value of education; 93 percent of the full-time faculty hold the highest degree attainable in their fields.
 Plus, unlike many other schools, students at Hofstra learn from faculty, not graduate students.

 Hofstra’s first-year seminars and clusters are designed to get students’ college experiences off to a great start.
 At the heart of the program are small classes taught by distinguished faculty in areas of interest ranging from art to writing.
 Not only do these courses introduce students to the intellectual and social life of the University, but nearly all of them will also help students satisfy the general education requirements for all majors.